 This soup starts as all good soups should, with onion and butter.
 To the softened onions, you add carrots, fresh ginger, and broth.
 Simmer until the carrots are tender, puree until smooth, and finish with a splash of half-n-half.
 Yes, besides being my favorite soup in the flavor department, it’s also one of the easiest to make.

 At the risk of repeating myself, I’m going to say once more that this really is the best soup.
 The sweetness of the carrots is nicely balanced by the spicy pop from the fresh ginger.
 I love to serve this Carrot-Ginger Soup with a dollop of sour cream.
 You can use Greek yogurt, but please don’t skip the topping entirely.
 The extra creaminess is the perfect finishing touch.
 If you make this Carrot-Ginger Soup, I think you’ll find you have a new favorite, too.

 - 2 pounds carrots, peeled and sliced

-- In a Dutch oven or 5 to 6 quart pot over medium-high heat, stir butter and onions often until onions are limp, about 3 minutes.
+- In a Dutch oven or large pot over medium-high heat, melt butter.
+Add onions and cook, stirring frequently, until onions are soft, about 5 minutes.
 Add broth, carrots, and ginger.
 Cover and bring to a boil.
 Reduce heat and simmer until carrots are tender, 15 to 20 minutes.

 - Puree soup until smooth, either using an immersion blender or by transferring soup to a blender and then returning it to the pot.
-Stir in the half n half and stir over medium heat until hot.
+Stir in the half-n-half and warm over medium heat until hot.
 Season with salt and pepper to taste.

 - Serve soup in bowls, topped with a small spoonful of sour cream.